HUMAN NATURE

 3. From Anthropology.

 Human history is such a terrible record of warfare that it is tempting to say we humans are naturally warlike.
-But this seems to be incorrect because organised wars of conquest and plunder and lasting domination of another society appears to be only an activity we have engaged in much over the last 8000 years.
+But this seems to be incorrect because organised wars of conquest and plunder and lasting domination of another society appears to be primarily an activity we have engaged in much over the last 8000 years.
 For millions of years humans lived in very small scattered groups that would rarely have come across another group, although there would from time to time have been some violence within many tribes (disputes and murders).
-Only when permanent settlements began did it become possible to accumulate surpluses, and thus to get food and wealth by raiding.
+When permanent settlements began it became possible to accumulate surpluses, and thus more possible and attractive to get food and wealth by raiding.
 About this time much evidence of warfare, armies, fortified villages etc. becomes apparent in the archaeological record.
-Even since then at least in large regions for long periods many human groups have not waged war, for example there is no evidence of walled settlements in ÒOld European CultureÓ.
+Even since then at least in large regions for long periods many human groups have not waged war, for example there is no evidence of walled settlements in “Old European Culture”.
 Hunter gatherers have little property and share a great deal, whereas agricultural people tend to have more private possessions and property such as stored harvests.
-The evidence is that there is more aggression in such societies.
+It seems that there is more aggression in such societies.

-What about the argument that ÒevilÓ traits are probably distributed in humans in differing degrees, like intelligence, or schizophrenia, meaning that some people are very anti-social and can become Hitlers.
-There is evidence that empathy is like this, distributed unevenly in humans and likely to be lacking in people who harm others.
+What about the argument that “evil” traits are probably distributed in humans in differing degrees, like intelligence, or schizophrenia, meaning that some people are very anti-social and can become Hitlers.
+It seems that empathy is like this, distributed unevenly in humans and likely to be lacking in people who harm others.
 Again if this is so it does not seem to mean that serious conflict, let alone war is unavoidable.
 These genetic traits would also occur among the Amish or Quakers, but in those societies there is little or no aggression, so again it seems that if these biological tendencies exist they are easily countered well enough by socialisation.

 So even if nasty dispositions were part of our biological inheritance, it would still not mean that human interaction would inevitably be characterised by warfare, predation, selfishness and domination...unless it could be shown that they were so strong that we could not control these tendencies sufficiently to enable satisfactory social interaction.
 We have innate tendencies to yawn and burp, but we easily learn to prevent these from disrupting polite interaction.